eosnetworkfoundation/eos-system-contracts/README.md

 To build and run the tests as well, [EOSIO](https://github.com/eosnetworkfoundation/mandel) is also required as a dependency, which may have its further restrictions on supported operating systems.
 ## Building

-The build guide below will assume you are running Ubuntu 20.04 though, as mentioned above, other operating systems may also be supported.
+The build guide below will assume you are running Ubuntu 20.04.
+However, as mentioned above, other operating systems may also be supported.

 ### Build or install CDT dependency